When your Python code imports Protobuf generated files, Pants will detect the imports and run the Protoc compiler to generate those files.

 requirements.txt` (see [Third-party dependencies](🔗)).

-[python-protobuf]` scope.
-Pants will use this to automatically add the target(s) to the `
+Pants will then automatically add these dependencies to your `

 ## Step 3: Generate `